 A look into dating through the eyes of a jaded yet hopeful 25 year old with limited experience.

 Dating is a probability game.
-A game that involves shedding your socially acceptable façade, opening up your heart to a person and asking that him/her to love you with warts and all.
+A game that involves shedding your socially acceptable façade and opening up your heart to a person and asking that them to love you with warts and all.
 However, in the modern era of digital inter-webs, there is an abundance of potential mates waiting for you at your fingertips through apps such as Bumble, Tinder, Coffee Meets Bagels and Hinge.
-All at your disposable.
+All at your disposal.

 It is no surprise that 2020 is a year of awakening.
 The 2019 Bush fires set ablaze Australia.
 Last week in amidst of a pandemic, America is ablaze with rage over another murder of a black man in the hands of yet another policeman.

 A message popped up the group chat with a video of a police man kneeling his knee on the neck of an African-American man